We use a combination of different methods

 • Global security considerations

 Today Russian studies become increasingly important subject.
-The demand of high quality specialists on Russia is growing in the United States due to global security considerations.
-Many venues in Russia and Ukraine that were used by US Universities as training facilitiesfor Russian studies experts are not available any more.
+The demand of high quality specialists on Russia is growing in the United States and European Union due to global security considerations.
+Many venues in Russia and Ukraine that were used by US Universities as training facilities for Russian studies experts are not available any more.

 • Leading experts

-Together with Latvian Institute of International Affairs and Free University (Briva Universitate) we provide a number of lectures and seminars from leading experts on issues related to economic, political, military, cultural issues of contemporary Russia and Eastern Europe.
+Together with Latvian Institute of International Affairs and Free University (Briva Universitate) we provide a number of lectures and seminars from leading experts on issues related to economic, political, military, cultural issues of contemporary Russia, Baltic States and Eastern Europe.

 • Center of Russian intellectual immigration